User | Login

 Manledio Portable Electric Shoe and Boots Dryer

-The Manledio Electric Boot Dryer is a foldable and portable device designed to remove moisture, sweat, and odours from shoes, boots, gloves, and more.
+The Manledio Electric Boot Dryer is a foldable, portable device designed to remove moisture, sweat, and odours from shoes, boots, gloves, and more.
 It features a 90° folding mechanism and retractable air tubes to accommodate different boot types.
-The built-in timer allows for drying sessions ranging from 30 to 180 minutes, helping users dry items safely without the risk of overheating.
+The built-in timer allows drying sessions of 30 to 180 minutes, helping users dry items safely without overheating.

 Manledio Portable Electric Shoe and Boots Dryer